 Dairy-free butter As I always recommend for cooking and baking, use a good quality block margarine rather than a tub of spread.
 It has a much lower water content so behaves more like 'real' butter.

 Dairy-free cream There are so many more varieties of vegan cream in supermarkets these days, we're spoiled for choice.
 My go-to is Elmlea Plant Double Cream, but oatly's oat cream is also lovely.
 Avoid any coconut-based creams, they have too much of an aftertaste to use in a savoury sauce.

 Vegan cheese Again, we're spoiled for choice these days, compared to even two or three years ago when all the options smelled (and tasted!) like stinky socks.
 My favourites here would be Applewood Smoked 'Cheddar' which is incredibly good at melting, or Violife Epic Mature which also melts beautifully into a sauce.

 You can use this basic cheese sauce recipe to make all sorts of vegan sauces.
 How about:

-- Mustard Sauce Just stir through 2-3 tsp of wholegrain mustard at the same time as the cheese, (or instead of the cheese if you prefer).
+- Mustard Sauce Just stir through 2-3 teaspoon of wholegrain mustard at the same time as the cheese, (or instead of the cheese if you prefer).

 - Parsley Finely chop parsley (or any other fresh herbs - chives, sage, thyme, basil) and stir through just before serving.

-- Creamy Tomato Sauce This is totally delicious for a pasta bake – just stir 1-2 tbsp sun-dried tomato paste through the sauce before (or instead of) adding the cheese.
+- Creamy Tomato Sauce This is totally delicious for a pasta bake - just stir 1-2 tablespoon sun-dried tomato paste through the sauce before (or instead of) adding the cheese.